• More Tones,

 Even when improvising, you can see in real time the respective tone supply that is musically available to you.

-You can find further details under Keyboard Learning made easy.
+You can find further details under Playing Keyboard made easy.

 nimbu at a glance